 Intracranial hemorrhage, venous sinus thrombosis, and acute renal tubular necrosis may occur.

-If the cause is dehydration, restore circulating blood volume with 0.9% saline and then give 5% D/W/0.3% to 0.45% saline solution IV in volumes equal to the calculated fluid deficit.
+If the cause is dehydration, restore circulating blood volume with 0.9% saline and then give 5% dextrose/0.3% to 0.45% saline solution IV in volumes equal to the calculated fluid deficit.

-Rehydrate over 2 to 3 days to avoid a too-rapid fall in serum sodium.
+Rehydrate over 2 to 3 days to avoid a too-rapid fall in serum sodium, which can have significant adverse consequences.